DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

   - Repair the chain and eliminate corruption.
 2. Implement the blockchain completed in Task 1 on a remote server.
 3. Create a client that communicates with the Blockchain server through TCP sockets using JSON messages.
 4. Digitally sign client-server interactions using RSA (same methodology used in Project 2).
-The current code in this repository was an older version that had not implemented RSA yet, as the final submission was lost.

 **Topics/Skills covered:**
 - Blockchain fundamentals